 SEC.
-6.02 MONTHLY REPORTING
+6.02 REPORTING

-The State will require the awarded contractor to prepare and submit monthly reports.
-These reports are a tool for the State in analyzing changes that may occur throughout an awarded project.
-A 'change' is defined as anything that impacts (or may potentially impact) the original awarded project cost/fee/financial structure or project duration.
+The state will require the awarded contractor to prepare and submit reports on a schedule that will be negotiated during the Clarification Period.
+These reports are a tool for the state in analyzing changes or addressing issues that may occur throughout the contract period.
+A change or issue is defined as anything that impacts (or may potentially impact) the contract costs or contract schedule/duration.
 This includes deviations that are caused by:

-- The contractor (or entities contracted by DB Team) - The State (scope changes or client-caused deviations) - Third parties (which are not hired or contracted by the contractor) - Unforeseen conditions
+- The contractor (or entities contracted by the state) - The state (scope changes or client-caused deviations) - Third parties (which are not hired or contracted by the contractor) - Unforeseen conditions

-The monthly report is a MS Excel spreadsheet file.
-As new or potential deviations occur (to cost or schedule), they must identify it in the report, along with a short and concise description of the deviation, reasons why the deviation occurred, and a plan/strategy to mitigate the deviation.
+As new or potential deviations occur (to cost or schedule), the contractor must identify it in the report, along with a short and concise description of the deviation, reasons why the deviation occurred, and a plan/strategy to mitigate the deviation.
 Each deviation must have an estimated impact to the awarded cost or awarded schedule.

-A template shall be provided by the State and must be used.
-The contractor will not be permitted to recreate or modify this template in any way.
-The State will assist the contractor in setting up this spreadsheet but it is the contractor's responsibility to complete and submit these reports as required.
+The state may assist the contractor in setting up the report, but it is the contractor's responsibility to complete and submit these reports as required.
 Note: These reports do not substitute or eliminate progress reports or any other traditional reporting systems or meetings (that the contractor may perform).